keenlabs/Keen-Docs/source/data_analysis/progressions.rst

 Steps
 -----

 A step is defined as an event or set of events that meet a given criteria.
 Your first step, along with any filters that you provide, determine the starting data set of your progression.
 Each step includes something called an actor_property --- typically a user id -- that specifies the important thing you want to count in that step.
-Continuing our example, the first step would count the number of unique user ids in the event collection “Tutorial Completions”.
+Continuing our example, the first step would count the number of unique user ids in the event collection "Tutorial Completions".

 To create a Progression, you must define each of its steps.
 A step is a JSON object with the following parameters: